United States : Safety by City

 It is possible to be traveling within Birmingham and go from an area considered safe to an area that may not be as safe in as little as a city block.

-North Birmingham has a lot of abandoned homes and is a hot spot for drug dealing and prostitution; avoid being in North Birmingham for too long because a lot of shootings reported on the local news happen in that area.
+North Birmingham has a lot of abandoned homes and is a hot spot for drug dealing and prostitution; avoid being in North Birmingham for too long because a lot of shootings reported on the local news happening in that area.

 The downtown core has a lower crime rate than some of the predominantly white suburbs.